 - (a) Multiple award schedules.
 Insert in solicitations and contracts: - (1) 552.238-70, Identification of Electronic Office Equipment Providing Accessibility for the Handicapped, if you include electronic office equipment items. - (2) 552.238-71, Submission and Distribution of Authorized FSS Schedule Pricelists.
-In solicitations and contracts for FSS Schedule 70 and the Consolidated Products and Services Schedule contracts containing information technology Special Item Numbers, use Alternate I. If GSA is not prepared to accept electronic submissions for a particular schedule delete: - (i) Subparagraphs (c)(1)(ii) and (c)(3). - (ii) The subparagraph identifier "(i)" in (c)(1) and the word "and" at the end of subparagraph (i). - (3) 552.238-72, Identification of Products that have Environmental Attributes. - (4) 552.238-73, Cancellation. - (b) Multiple and single award schedules.
+In solicitations and contracts for:

+- (i) FSS Schedule 70 and the Consolidated Products and Services Schedule contracts containing information technology Special Item Numbers; or - (ii) Federal Supply Schedule contracts for recovery purchasing (see 538.7102), use Alternate I. If GSA is not prepared to accept electronic submissions for a particular schedule delete- - (A) The paragraph identifier "(i)" in (b)(1) and the word "and" at the end of paragraph (b)(1)(i); and - (B) Paragraphs (b)(1)(ii) and (b)(3). - (3) 552.238-72, Identification of Products that have Environmental Attributes. - (4) 552.238-73, Cancellation. - (b) Multiple and single award schedules.
 Insert in solicitations and contracts: - (1) 552.238-74, Industrial Funding Fee and Sales Reporting. - (2) 552.238-75, Price Reductions.
-In solicitations and contracts for FSS Schedule 70 and the Consolidated Products and Services Schedule contracts containing information technology Special Item Numbers, use Alternate I.
+Use Alternate I in solicitations and contracts for- - (i) FSS Schedule 70 and the Consolidated Products and Services Schedule contracts containing information technology Special Item Numbers; or - (ii) Federal Supply Schedule contracts for recovery purchasing (see 538.7102).